-Edinburgh, the Scottish capital, is a picturesque medieval city situated on the east coast of Scotland.
+My husband and I are currently living in Edinburgh and it awes us every single day.
+While you could easily spend a week or more in this picturesque medieval city on the coast and not see everything, most of the big highlights can be seen in two days.
 If you are travelling to the UK, it is a must see.
-My husband and I are currently living in Edinburgh and it awes us every single day.
-While you could easily spend a week or more in this great city and not see everything, I feel like most of the big highlights can be seen in two days.
-If you only have one day to spend, that is certainly better than nothing, but know that there are big attractions that you will need to bypass.
-Read more for my complete guide to travel, food, attractions, and accommodation in Edinburgh.

 First off, I would like to clear up one of the most common mistakes travelers make.
-The name of the city does not rhyme with Pittsburg, but rather is pronounced “Edinbur-ah”, or “Edinbur-oh” if you have trouble saying the first version.
-The locals will appreciate you taking the time to say the name of their beloved capital correctly.
+The name of the city does not rhyme with “Pittsburg”, but rather is pronounced “Edinbur-ah”.
+The locals will appreciate you taking the time to say the name of their beloved city correctly.

 How Will I Get from the Airport to my Accommodation?